Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun מגלה (megilla), meaning scroll (Jeremiah 36:28, Ezekiel 3:1).

-There's a second root-verb גלל (galal), which doesn't occur in the Bible, but in cognate languages it means to be great in rank.
-Its sole derivative is the masculine noun גלל (galal), meaning account.
+There's a second verb גלל (galal), which doesn't occur in the Bible, but in cognate languages it means to be great in rank.
+Its sole derivative is the masculine noun גלל (galal), meaning account, which with little effort could be attached to the above word group in that an account is both a heap of facts and a bordered "region" of the greater world of events at large.
 This word only occurs in conjunction with the preposition ב (be), meaning in, to form the meaning of "on account of" (Genesis 39:5, Jeremiah 11:17).

-The root-verb גיל (gil) yields words that have to do with a circular motion, usually expressing joy or celebration (Isaiah 65:19; Ps 21:1).
+The verb גיל (gil) yields words that have to do with a circular motion, usually expressing joy or celebration (Isaiah 65:19; Psalm 21:1).
 It "most often refers to rejoicing at God's works or attributes," says HAW Theological Wordbook of the Old Testament.

 The derivations of this verb are: